firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Initial-Setup/First-time-AWS-User-Setup.rst

 This process has a human in the loop, so you should submit it ASAP.
 At this point, you should wait for the response to this request.

-If you're at Berkeley/UCB-BAR, you also need to wait until your account has been added to the RISE billing pool, otherwise your personal CC will be charged for AWS usage.

 Hit Next below to continue.